 • Flexible dentures are partial dentures made of thermoplastic material or nylon.
 This gives them a more natural appearance and makes them more comfortable than traditional dentures.

-• Flexible dentures take less time to fabricate but they are more difficult to repair.
+• Flexible dentures take less time to fabricate, but they are more challenging to repair.
 Such dentures are also susceptible to plaque.

 • If your flexible dentures do not fit you, you may not be able to reline them.